pranshu05/MusicZodiac/README.md

 ## 🌌 How It Works

-Music Zodiac analyzes your Spotify listening history and maps different aspects of your music taste to celestial bodies:
+Music Zodiac analyzes your Lastfm listening history and maps different aspects of your music taste to celestial bodies:

 - **Sun**: Core musical identity and the genres that define your taste
 - **Moon**: Emotional connection to music and what creates deep feelings